The eoSurgical Team

 Founder & Director of Product Development

-Mark is a clinical lecturer in neurosurgery at the University of Edinburgh.
-He holds a PhD investigating the interface between neuronal networks and silicon semiconductor microelectronics.
-Currently in his final year of neurosurgical training, he is soon to embark on sub specialist fellowships in minimally invasive endoscopic skull base neurosurgery.
-He is particularly interested in the application of emerging computer interfaces to create novel and pragmatic training and warm-up arenas.
+Mark is a consultant neurosurgeon in Edinburgh, with a special interest in pituitary and skull base tumours.
+He is also an honorary senior lecturer at the University of Edinburgh, holding a PhD that explored the interface between neuronal networks and silicon semiconductor microelectronics.
+He is particularly interested in the application of emerging digital technologies to improve surgical outcomes.
 As part of eoSurgical his goal is to create exciting, practical, and effective solutions that make surgeons better.

 Lead Software Engineer

-Razvan graduated with a First Class Honours in Software Engineering at Edinburgh Napier University and now a master's student at KTH in Stockholm, studying Human Computer Interaction.
+Razvan graduated with a First Class Honours in Software Engineering at Edinburgh Napier University and completed a master's degree at KTH in Stockholm and Paris-Saclay in Paris, studying Human Computer Interaction and Design.
 He has extensive experience in implementing full commercial web services and developing software.
 He worked in multiple companies, both corporate and start-ups, including working as a Software Engineer at IBM.
 He has been involved in the development of SurgTrac from the beginning and is committed to continuing developing the software to provide the best possible simulation education experience.